Makkasan: Intersections

-Makkasan (มักกะสัน, /th/) is the name of an intersection and the surrounding neighbourhood in Bangkok's Ratchathewi district.
-It is one of the 180 sub-districts in Bangkok.
 Makkasan Intersection is divided into two closely located intersections.
 One is the meeting point of Ratchaprarop Road, Chaturathit Road, Si Ayutthaya Road, and Soi Ratchaprarop 10 or Soi Mo Leng, and is known variously as Makkasan, Mo Leng or Ratchaprarop Intersection.
 The other is the intersection of Ratchaprarop Road and Nikhom Makkasan Road, named Nikhom Makkasan intersection.
 The area is considered one of the most prone to traffic jams in Bangkok, especially during rush hour.
 Makkasan is not far from major shopping districts and Bangkok's traffic centers, such as Pratunam or Victory Monument.